-3.1.2.c Deploying the AZFP
+3.1.4 Deploying the AZFP

 Deployment of ADEON AZFPs will directly follow the best practices for Preparing the AZFP, Preparing the Instrument for Deployment in the Ocean, and Recovery and Cleaning sections of the AZFP Operator's Manual (2016: AZFP Operator's Manual GU-100-AZFP-01-R27).
-Each AZFP is delivered with an itemized check-sheet for deployment and recovery that will be followed prior to each deployment (Appendix F).
-In addition, the completion of the AWCP Data Sheet will capture deployment parameters and information related to the deployment and recovery of each instrument.
+Each AZFP is delivered with an itemized check-sheet for deployment and recovery that will be followed prior to each deployment (Appendix G).
+In addition, the completion of the AZFP Data Sheet will capture deployment parameters and information related to the deployment and recovery of each instrument.

 Prior to the installation of the AZFP instrument tube and transducers on each bottom lander, two activation tests of the AZFP are conducted while safely secured in the bench bracket.
-1) While connected to shore power, the AZFP is programmed to deploy realtime, in-air via the RS232 communications cable.
+1) While connected to shore power, the AZFP is programmed to deploy in real time, in-air via the RS232 communications cable.
 Realtime data from the AZFPLink software under the Real Time option is viewed to confirm each transducer is operating and returning echoes.
-Data output is configured for both RS232 and FLASH data storage.
-After ending the deployment, the CF card data directory is viewed under the AZFPLink File tab to ensure the CF card was acquiring data correctly.
-2) A final bench test is performed where the AZFP is programmed to record data to FLASH and programmed for a future deployment time of 5 minutes in the future.
+Data output is configured for both RS232 and flash data storage.
+After ending the deployment, the CompactFlash (CF) card data directory is viewed under the AZFPLink File tab to ensure the CF card was acquiring data correctly.
+2) A final bench test is performed where the AZFP is programmed to record data to flash and programmed for a future deployment time of 5 minutes in the future.
 Once deployed, the RS232 communications cable is removed.
 This test is conducted to ensure that both the battery and CF card data acquisition is operating correctly.
 Once the AZFP awakens at the programmed time, the sonar pings can be heard as clicks directly in front of each transducer face.
 After ending the deployment, the CF card data directory is viewed under the AZFPLink File tab to ensure the CF card was acquiring data correctly.
 After successfully conducting these bench tests, the AZFP is ready for remote deployment programming and installation into the bottom lander.
+Note: a spare AZFP sensor is available on board to replace lost or damaged units as needed.